charmed-hpc/.github/CONTRIBUTING.md

 * `good first issue` - Issues that may be a good fit for project newcomers looking to contribute.

-For a complete look at a set of labels, see the [slurm-charm labels page](https://github.com/charmed-hpc/slurm-charms/labels).
+For a look at a complete set of labels used by one of the Charmed HPC repositories, see the [slurm-charm labels page](https://github.com/charmed-hpc/slurm-charms/labels).

 ## Bug Reports